Benton County man cut off girlfriend’s legs with chainsaw and stuffed body in trash bags, say ISP investigators

-AMBIA, Ind. — A Benton County man revealed to investigators he cut off his girlfriend’s legs with a chainsaw after she died and placed her body in trash bags.
+AMBIA, Ind. — A Benton County, Indiana man revealed to investigators he cut off his girlfriend’s legs with a chainsaw after she died and placed her body in trash bags.

 The Benton County Sheriff’s Office was called to an Ambia home on July 3 after a woman reported a man living there, 60-year-old Edward Bagwell, told her his girlfriend’s body was in trash bags at his house.